 Crews boating from CORC and Falcon are rare and generally limited to those transporting boats back to CORC or Falcon from elsewhere.
 Boat with bow balls pointing upstream.
+Crews from the Isis Boathouse, should proceed upstream and join the traffic waiting to race: if they are prompt in boating they may be permitted by the Start marshal to do a short half-lap near their boathouse

 Crews boating from CORC or Falcon rafts should proceed upstream and spin in the area upstream of the Falcon raft.